 Ask him where he got his name, and Early James will chuckle and tell you, “I’m always late.”
 But it would seem that the 26-year-old Alabamian has near-perfect timing when it comes to the release of his debut album for Dan Auerbach’s Easy Eye Sound.
 Early forged his craft in the iron city of Birmingham, AL before fate intervened with a YouTube video on the right device at the right time and played for the right person– Auerbach himself.
 The Black Keys guitarist and vocalist has consistently been behind records that focus on younger artists, pairing them with seasoned players and utilizing a signature production style.
-For Early James, it’s not hard to hear what Dan did– or to appreciate his vision of what could be.
-Early’s songs travel vintage highways with fresh white lines and when he lands in Macon on Valentine’s Day, it’ll be right on schedule.
+For Early James, it’s not hard to hear what Dan did– or to appreciate his vision of what could be on songs that travel vintage highways with fresh white lines.

 AI- Did your family play music?
 Did you grow up around it or did you ease into it by other means?